christophrumpel/christophrumpel.github.io/_posts/2016-09-11-Upgrading-laravel-spark-to-53.md

 ## The plan

 A Spark installation is built on Laravel, but it is still different from a standard Laravel application.
-Besides the Laravel framework, a little Spark app is living there.
+Besides the framework, a little Spark app is living next to your files.
 With the Spark artisan commands you are able to pull changes and update Spark itself.
 This is why upgrading a Spark application to Laravel 5.3 needs two steps.

 ## 1. Upgrade the framework